Dance Maker Performing Arts Academy will hold performances on May 4 and 5

-The Dance Maker Performing Arts Academy will hold a silent auction and two recitals on May 21 at the Constantine Theater on Main Street in Pawhuska.
-The tickets for the performances at 2-7 p.m. are $2.
+Dance Maker Performing Arts Academy will be performing variations from The Sleeping Beauty on May 4 and 5 at their fourth annual Spring Performance at the Constantine Theater on Main Street in Pawhuska.
+The tickets for the performances at 7 p.m. are $5 for adults and two dollars for children.